 - Black – Although black isn’t a standard pincushion color, the ‘Black Cat’ variety is a very dark, nearly black burgundy that symbolizes mourning and widowhood.

 Mongolia’s national flower of pride is the Scabiosa comosa or “Ber Tseseg.”
 This particular species of pincushion flower is native to parts of Mongolia, blooms there throughout the summer, and comes in shades that range from light lavender to blue.

 In Mongolia, the flower symbolizes tolerance and is commonly used to adorn silver plates on horse-riding saddles.

-Pincushion flowers generally are thought to symbolize pure love, purity, and peace.
+Pincushion flowers generally symbolize pure love, purity, and peace.

 They do, however, also have some more negative and sad symbolic connotations.
 In hanakotoba, for example, they mean “I have lost all.”
 In the Victorian language of flowers, pincushion flowers represent unfortunate love.
 Plus, the sweet scabious (Scabiosa atropurpurea) – especially in its darker hues – symbolizes mourning and widowhood.

 Pincushion Flowers in Famous Artwork